-- Emergency placement at an approved facility, and will be reimbursed for tuition and residential claims with an approved 34-37 application. - Emergency placement at a non-approved facility, and will be reimbursed for tuition and residential claims with an approved 34-43 application. - Due process placement at an approved facility, and will be reimbursed for tuition and residential claims with an approved 34-37 application.
-(Use Fund Code Q for due process placement at a non-approved facility, and reimbursement for tuition and residential with an approved 51-77 and 51-77A.) - Agency placement at an approved facility, and will be reimbursed for tuition only.
+- Placement at an approved facility and will be reimbursed for tuition and residential claims with an approved 34-37 application. - Emergency placement at a non-approved facility and will be reimbursed for tuition and residential claims with an approved 34-43 application. - Due process placement at an approved facility and will be reimbursed for tuition and residential claims with an approved 34-37 application.
+(Use Fund Code Q for due process placement at a non-approved facility, and reimbursement for tuition and residential with an approved 51-77 and 51-77A.) - Agency placement at an approved facility and will be reimbursed for tuition only.
+This refers to facilities approved under 23 IL Admin Code 401 and 405.
 (Use Fund Code Q for agency placement at a non-approved facility.
-Districts will not be reimbursed for tuition or residential claims.)
+Districts will not be reimbursed for tuition or residential claims.